The LGBTQ Arts review is an online space with a focus on promoting LGBTQ+ artists and work, as well as Queer Theatre and Drag Performance.

 - Spread the word, so that LGBTQ artists and those making work with these themes can get in touch with us.
 We can offer them coverage, promotion and support.

-Founder of The LGBTQ Arts Review
+Editor The LGBTQ Arts Review